Ghazala Hashmi wins Democratic nomination for Virginia lieutenant governor

 Virginia state Sen. Ghazala Hashmi has won the Democratic nomination for lieutenant governor

-RICHMOND, Va. -- The candidates for Virginia’s lieutenant governor are set to make history after Sen. Ghazala Hashmi won the Democratic nomination for the position on Wednesday.
+RICHMOND, Va. -- The candidates for Virginia’s lieutenant governor are set to make history after Sen. Ghazala Hashmi won the Democratic nomination for lieutenant governor on Wednesday.

 Hashmi is the first Muslim and the first Indian-American to be nominated to appear on the ballot for a Virginia statewide office.
 She defeated five other candidates, including Democrat Levar Stoney by less than a percentage point, to secure the nomination in a razor-thin primary race.
 Stoney congratulated Hashmi on Wednesday in a concession statement.